LOWPROKB/zmk-config-zen-2/README.md

 3. After clicking the desired workflow run, you should be presented with a section at the bottom of the page called "Artifacts".
 This section contains the results of your build, in a file called "firmware.zip"
 4. Download the firmware zip archive and extract the two `.uf2` files.
 They are named according to which side they need to be flashed to.
 5. Flash the firmware to your keyboard by double-clicking the reset button to put the it in bootloader mode.
 A window should pop up showing the contents of the storage on the keyboard.
 Drag and drop the correct `.uf2` file into the window.
 When the upload is complete the window will close and the keyboard will exit bootloader mode.
    - If you only changed [the keymap file](/config/corneish_zen.keymap) you only need to flash the left side firmware to the left side.
    - If you changed [the conf file](/config/corneish_zen.conf) you should flash both sides their respective files.

 Your keyboard is now ready to use.

-[^1]: Currently 42 keys because that's what I have/use, but honestly sometimes I feels like I have a few keys I don't know what to do with; though I often go back to re-adding them when I try removing them, so :shrug:.
+[^1]: Currently 42 keys because that's what I use, but honestly sometimes I feels like I have a few keys I don't know what to do with; though I often go back to re-adding them when I try removing them, so :shrug:.
+May make it work for other boards in the future, but may not be a priority for a while.
+No promises.
+[^2]: Well, "designed" is perhaps too strong a word.
+I've haphazardly and painfully iterated over dozens of permutations, gradually removing annoyances / disruptions to my flow.